How Many Quarts Is 60 Ounces

 In food service, a recipe might list “1 quart of milk” but the supplier’s label shows “32 fl oz.”
 If the recipe was written in U.S. units and you’re in the UK, you’ll need to convert 32 fl oz to 0.946 L (≈ 0.25 gal).

-3. take advantage of Digital Tools
+3. use Digital Tools

 4. Mind the Temperature and Pressure